FarronF/limerick-council-meetings/meetings/2015/07/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - 15th June, 2015.md

 over a considerable portion of the wetland area and that, if left unchecked, by 2016 there

 would be no need for the viewing stand as it would be covered in reed.
-He stressed the--- 9
+He stressed the
+---
+9

 need to protect the existing investment on the site which was frequently visited by local